-As a career educator and mom of two, Wendy understands that our communities are only as strong as our schools are.
-She will fight to fully fund our public schools so that each child in Virginia can learn and succeed.
+As a career educator and mom of two, Wendy understands that our communities are only as strong as our schools.
+In Richmond, she fights for competitive public schools so that each child in Virginia can learn and succeed.

-Wendy believes that our economy should work for everyone, and give each Virginian a fair shot.
-That means competitive public and technical education systems, a living minimum wage, and jobs for our veterans.
-It also means the protection of worker's rights, labor unions, and equal economic opportunity for all Virginians.
-It means our government's investment in public infrastructure so that we can can build better roads, bike lanes, and transit systems.
-Virginia's economy is developing quickly, and our government must take steps to ensure that our workforce is well trained and paid so that we can grow and compete.
+Wendy believes that the economy should work for everyone, giving each Virginian a fair shot.
+That means competitive public and technical education systems, a living minimum wage and jobs for our veterans.
+It also means the protection of worker rights and labor unions as well as equal economic opportunity for all Virginians.
+It means government investment in public infrastructure so that we can can build better roads, bike lanes and transit systems.
+Virginia's economy is developing quickly, and we must take steps to ensure that our workforce is well trained and paid so that it can grow, compete and prosper.

 Gerrymandering is the issue that first got Wendy out of her chair at a town hall back in February 2017.
 As a 19-year resident of the district, she has watched its lines be contorted and redrawn.

-Wendy believes that free and fair elections are tenets of our democracy, so she stands firmly against gerrymandering.
-She has pledged to support a constitutional amendment in Virginia to ensure that district lines are not drawn to favor any individual or political party.
-Further, she firmly opposes any effort to make voting harder -- and is appalled by Virginia House Republican efforts to require photo identification for absentee ballots and multiple forms of state identifications at the voting booth.
+Wendy believes that free and fair elections are tenets of our democracy.
+Voters should be choosing their politicians instead of politicians choosing their voters.
+She has supported a constitutional amendment in Virginia to ensure that district lines are not drawn to favor any individual or political party.
+Furthermore, she firmly opposes any effort to make voting harder -- and is appalled by Virginia House Republicans efforts to require photo identification for absentee ballots and multiple forms of state ID at the voting booth.